 Fig. XX shows the mean standardized HR for the five different phases.
 The trend, which showed up in the entire course of the HR, can be found in the figure as well.
 We can see the highest mean HR in the (2) teaching phase and lower mean values in all other phases.

 Referring to **Hypothesis 1b**, we estimated linear slopes for all individuals to investigate the increase and decrease in HR over time.
-Although this procedure does not account for nonmonotonic progressions in individual HR, a graphical evaluation reveals that the linear estimates fit well for most of the cases (see … in the appendix).
 Additionally, we calculated the intercepts.

-Table XX shows the descriptive statistics for the mean intercepts and the mean slopes for the different phases.

 Table XX n, M, SD of individual intercepts/slopes